mohammad-faizan/railsapp/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Basic Requirements:

-* Ruby version
+* Ruby version - ruby 2.7.5p203

-* System dependencies
+* System dependencies - Mac / Linux / Ubuntu

-* Configuration

-* Database creation
+* Database creation - rake db:create

+* Test Case - bundle exec rspec

+Evaluate factor
+* Core Ruby - Creating Class / Creating Module / Use of Oops
+* Rails - Name convection and use of rails existing function and feature
-* Database initialization
+* Database - Associations (STI / Polymorphic Association etc)

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Programming Logic
+* Metaprogramming / Rspec / Git Commit History (Additional Bonus)

+Steps:
+1. Take a fork of this repo or download it
+2. Do the coding as per exercise provide by HR
+3. Submit the code to your fork and share link or please create a zip file of git repo and submit the same to HR